QUASI-DEV/www/md/faq.md

 ### Is there a minimum goal for the token sale?

 Yes.
-A minimum of 500,000 USD (equivalent) is required to build a meaningful DAO and first product.
+A minimum of 500,000 USD (equivalent at the start of the DAO token sale) is required to build a meaningful DAO and first product.
 If the minimum is not reached, the exercise will end, and participants in the token sale will be able to request their funds back (denominated in ether).
+Whether or not the DAO Token Sale is funded is determined in 'real time' by a boolean flag updated at each purchase.

 ### Will the DAO token sale accept FIAT currencies?

 Not directly.
 In order to take part, you must use a cryptocurrency.
-To exchange FIAT for cryptocurrencies you could use an exchange such as [Kraken](https://kraken.com).
-We are currently working with exchanges to streamline this process.
+To exchange FIAT for cryptocurrencies you will be able to use our partner [Bity](https://bity.com) as part of a streamlined process or use an exchange such as [Kraken](https://kraken.com).